Differences Between Cannabis Flowers, Edibles and Concentrates

 - Distillate is low in aroma, flavor, and taste.
 It is typically a THC-oil or CBD-oil used in vaping with high potency as a result of the purifying distillation process.
 Because the terpenes have been removed, the final product may lack the entourage effect of medical benefits.

-- Crumble is a wax created by a butane extraction process producing a sticky and crumbly “candy.”
-It differs from crumble because the product purges the debris at a low temperature allowing for a slower distillation that retains more flavor.
+- Crumble is a wax created by a butane extraction process, producing a sticky and crumbly “candy.”
+It differs from crumble because the product purges the debris at a low temperature, allowing for a slower distillation that retains more flavor.
 It is used as a dab or smoked through a pipe.

 - Crystalline isolates include Tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA).
-They produce the purest form concentrates available.
+They produce the purest form of concentrates available.
 Potency can reach 99.9% with no trace of fats, flavonoids, lipids, or terpenes.
 That also means they lack aroma, color, and flavor.

 - Rosin is the result of heat and pressure.
-Two heated plated squeeze a cannabis product under high pressure to force extrusion of resinous trichomes.
+Two heated plates squeeze a cannabis product under high pressure to force extrusion of resinous trichomes.
 The resulting honey-like product can be reconfigured as wax, budder, or crumble.
 And, because no solvents are involved, the end-product retains the valued properties of the original strain.

 Take it or “leaf” it!